ryanhellyer/hellyer-kiwi-website/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 19.14 =
+= 20.9 =

-Release date: 2023-01-10
+Release date: 2023-06-13

-Yoast SEO 19.14 introduces the first round of improvements to the inclusive language analysis.
-We've made the analysis smarter in detecting terms in certain contexts and improved the feedback we give writers.
-Check it out!
-Find out more about what's new in Yoast SEO 19.14 in [our release post](https://yoa.st/release-10-1-23)!
+In Yoast SEO 20.9, you'll find improvements to our Wincher integration.
+We've added a dashboard widget to track your keyphrase rankings.
+We've also done the usual fixes and made enhancements.
+Find out more about what's new in Yoast SEO 20.9 in [our release post](https://yoa.st/release-13-6-23)!

 #### Enhancements

-* Improves the _inclusive language analysis_ by expanding the number of non-inclusive phrases recognized as well as by improving the feedback, for example by adding more inclusive alternatives or fixing inconsistencies.
-Specifically, this includes the following changes:
-  * Adds "OCD", "normal" and "abnormal" to the terms that are targeted by the _inclusive language analysis_ in specific contexts.
-  * Adds "stupid" to the terms that are always targeted by the _inclusive language analysis_.
-  * Removes the term "African American Vernacular English" from the terms targeted by the  _inclusive language analysis_.
-  * Changes the terms "exotic" and "oriental" to be considered potentially non-inclusive in the _inclusive language analysis_, adds exceptions and updates their feedback.
-  * Improves the categorization of the targeted terms in the _inclusive language analysis_ by splitting the `other` category into a more specific one.
-  * Improves the feedback for some (potentially) non-inclusive target terms in the _inclusive language analysis_.
-  * Adds more alternatives to some (potentially) non-inclusive target terms in the _inclusive language analysis_.
-  * Adds terms that are only considered (potentially) non-inclusive when they are followed by certain words or a punctuation mark.
-* Avoids a deprecation notice for the Yoast sidebar panel in the block editor.
-* Improves the accuracy of calculating text length in Japanese by excluding all spaces and HTML tags from the character count, and by including domain names.
+* Adds a new widget on the dashboard that shows your top keywords added to Yoast SEO with Wincher.
+Provides a connection button if you haven't yet connected your site to Wincher.
+* Tightens crawl optimization site search blocking rules.
+* We now automatically schedule background performance optimization processes (via WP Cron).

 #### Bugfixes

+* Fixes a bug where a fatal error would occur after updating the plugin due to a failed query.
+* Fixes a bug where indexables would be created when using the `wp yoast index` WP CLI command on a staging site.
+* Fixes a bug where the link popover position in the block editor would be positioned incorrectly when adding or creating links.
+* Fixes a bug where the Yoast SEO metabox would crash in conjunction with Yoast SEO Premium when additional keyphrases are stored in the DB in a malformed way.

+= 20.8 =

+Release date: 2023-05-23

+Today, we're launching Yoast SEO 20.8.
+In this release, you'll find improvements to our content analyses and regular fixes and enhancements.
+Find out more about what's new in Yoast SEO 20.8 in [our release post](https://yoa.st/release-23-5-23)!

+#### Enhancements

+* Improves feedback strings for the _keyphrase density_ assessment by referring to the keyphrase in general instead of the focus keyphrase.
+* Improves the accuracy of the content analysis by excluding texts within textarea tags from the analysis.

+#### Bugfixes

+* Fixes a bug where an entry in the indexable table would be created when an archive of a non-public but publicly queryable post type would be visited.
+* Fixes a bug where a warning about a missing key in a component would be thrown in the console in the Yoast SEO Settings page.
+* Fixes a bug where entries in the indexable table would be created for archives of excluded post types.
-* Fixes a bug where indexable hierarchy wasn't built when the Indexable is built for the first time.
+* Fixes a bug where the score icon for the SEO and Readability tabs would not show a sad emoji when the post is empty or there is no set keyphrase.

 #### Other

-* Sets the minimum supported WordPress version to 6.0.

-= 19.13 =

-Yoast SEO 19.13 proactively fixes an issue we found in the upcoming release of the Gutenberg editor.
-This release of the block editor breaks the link functionality when used in conjunction with Yoast SEO.
-The Yoast SEO release works around that so users can keep adding and changing links.
-Find out more about what's new in Yoast SEO 19.13 in [our release post](https://yoa.st/release-20-12-22)!

-Release date: 2022-12-20

-#### Enhancements

-* Prevents an incompatibility with the upcoming Gutenberg 14.8.0.
+* Renames "SEO Framework" to "The SEO Framework".

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).